7. METHODOLOGY

 The National Alliance collects and verifies the most up-to-date and thorough data on charter schools.
 However, some gaps in data inevitably occur.
 We calculate all statistics throughout the digest using the best available data and exclude any records for which no data were available.

-*Note: Data in the 2023 edition of the Charter School Data Digest includes data from the 2005-06 through 2021-22 school years.
-The term “virtual schools” in this report does not apply to schools that have adopted virtual, remote, hybrid, or other social distancing practices in response to the COVID-19 pandemic unless this change was permanent.
+*Note: Data in the 2025 Charter School Data Digest includes data from the 1992-93 through 2023-24 school years.
+The term “virtual school” in this report does not apply to schools that have adopted virtual, remote, hybrid, or other social distancing practices in response to the COVID-19 pandemic unless this change became permanent.

 Citation Styles for “The Data Dashboard” or “Data Digest”